 For over a decade, the Environmental Working Group has shared a list of fruits and vegetables that are better to buy organic, called the Dirty Dozen.
 It is a group tested by the USDA, found to have pesticide residue even after washing and sometimes peeling.
 On the other hand, the EWG has also released a list called the Clean Fifteen, which they assert can be safely bought without organic certification.
 While this is true and can be used as a tactic to save money, remember that a large number of the fruits and vegetables on the Clean Fifteen list are farmed abroad.
 So, though they may be safer to eat, sometimes due to a protective shell, it’s still important to purchase them organic because that certification protects those working in the developing world.

 Healthy habits — for yourself and for the planet — take time to develop.
 First, create a baseline for your involvement in the movement: How many organic fruits, veggies, grains, and spices do you normally have in your home?
 Do you often wear clothes with organically farmed fibers?
 Are your favorite make-up brands organic, too?

 Don’t feel bad about the answers.
 Each week, try to increase the number of organic groceries you purchase by using the methods above.
 Go thrift shopping and embrace vintage fashion.
 Replace make-up as you go and follow brands on social media to be notified when there might be a sale.
-Start with the essentials like foundation, mascara, and lipstick.
+Start with the essentials like foundation, mascara, and clean lipstick, blush, and eyeshadow.

 The first half of the battle is arming yourself (and loved ones) with knowledge.
 Share this article with friends and family who might need a little help making the change, too.
 And if you find yourself needing (more) organic lipstick, consider Axiology.